ZooMS-Community/ZooMS-Community-hub/Gettingstarted.md

 Below is an example of how domestic goats (<i>Capra hircus</i>) and sheep (<i>Ovis aries</i>) can be distinguished from wild springbok (<i>Antidorcas marsupialis</i>) using the COL1A2 502-519 marker peptide.
 Springbok has a threonine (T) where sheep and goat have an alanine (A), resulting in the springbok COL1A2 502-519 marker peptide having a 30 Da lower m/z.

 <img align="center" src="assets/images/bovid-compare.png">
 <i>Comparison of peaks in the range 1520-1600 m/z in the collagen mass spectra for goats, sheep, and springbok.
 The COL1A2 502-519 marker peptide is highlighted in pink, and its corresponding sequence is shown with differences marked in bold.
 Alanine lacks a COH present in threonine, giving it a 30 Da lower molecular mass.
-COL1A2 sequence alignment of the 502-519 marker peptide (pink) in goats, sheep, and springbok.</i>
+The position of the 502-519 marker peptide in an alignment of COL1A2 sequences of goats, sheep, and springbok is shown in pink.</i>

 <p></p>
 <h2>Nomenclature</h2>